mwahlroos/Nautiterm/README.rst

 ========================================================

-Nautiterm is an extension to the Nautilus file manager that opens a terminal window of your choice at the location of the selected file.
+Nautiterm is an extension to the Nautilus file manager that opens a terminal window of your choice at the location of the selected folder.

 The functionality is almost identical to other similar extensions, as well as to the functionality provided by the Nautilus integration of Gnome Terminal,